rickhull/lager/README.md

 Best practices
 --------------
-* Set default logging inside the class definition by calling log_to, i.e. just after extend Lager
+* Set default logging inside the class definition by calling log_to just after extend Lager
 * Set the instance layer's @lager within #initialize
 * Only call message methods (debug, info, warn, error, fatal) on @lager in your class and instance methods.
 * Beyond the class default, let the log destination and log level be managed from the outside, by the users of your class.